deeplearning4j/deeplearning4j/model-import-keras.md

 ```

-The network would be ready to use for inference by passing it input data, formatted, transformed, and normalized in the same manner that the orignal data was and calling network.output.
+The network would be ready to use for inference by passing it input data, formatted, transformed, and normalized in the same manner that the original data was and calling network.output.

 * Sequential Model one file for config one file for weights.